Internal Knowledge Base · May 2026

 Santiago — Product + Project Lead JD

-Santiago Perez Asis's expanded role definition: combined Product Lead + Project Manager for MemberIntel — PRD ownership, sprint cadence, dependency tracking, risk register, L10 scorecard, and cross-functional coordination.
-Expanded 2026-05-11 after Blair decided not to backfill the Product Lead role following Cindy's departure.
+Santiago Perez Asis's role definition: Product + Project Lead for MemberIntel — PRD ownership, sprint cadence, dependency tracking, risk register, L10 scorecard, beta program design, support enablement, and cross-functional coordination.
+Reports to Blair.

 Russell — Lead Designer JD